QuarkNerd/blog/ceberhardt/_posts/2015-10-05-grunt-performance.md

 With all these changes in place the overall build time was reduced from 14 to 6.5 seconds.
 This might not sound like much, but for developer productivity it is a *big* improvement.

-It's probably about time I stopped fiddling around with the build an got some real work done ...
+It's probably about time I stopped fiddling around with the build and got some real work done ...

 Regards, Colin E.